 - Lightly sprinkle with the cinnamon.

-- Bake for 35-45 minutes or until completely set in the middle.
+- Bake for 35-45 minutes or until entirely set in the middle.

 - Serve & Enjoy

-- If you’re finding the outside is starting to burn but the middle is still runny then try covering the dish with foil.
-This should help slow down the browning on the outside giving the middle of the pudding time to cook.
+- If you’re finding the outside is starting to burn, but the middle is still runny then try covering the dish with foil.
+This method should help slow down the browning on the outside giving the middle of the pudding time to cook.

 - Older bread will work a lot better than fresh as it will absorb the egg mixture a lot easier and faster.

-- You can add even more flavour to this easy bread and butter pudding by using jams or marmalades.
+- You can add even more flavor to this easy bread and butter pudding by using jams or marmalades.
 You could even swap the cranberries/raisins out for chocolate chips.

 This dish is very similar to a yummy French toast casserole.
-You will find that unlike the casserole this dish uses a lot less eggs and is sweeter.
+You will find that unlike the casserole this dish uses a lot fewer eggs and is sweeter.